-A bachelor degree with a 2.2 (hons) is preferred.
+A bachelor degree with a 2.2 (hons) is required.
 If you do not have a bachelor degree, a relevant professional qualification and evidence of significant work experience at a senior level may be considered.

 Work experience: A minimum of 3 years’ work experience in a leadership and management position.
 For those undertaking the healthcare pathway, a minimum of 5 years’ work experience in a health or social care setting is normally required.
 Experience should include relevant managerial responsibilities, for example systems, finance, HR, IT, logistics, marketing or selling.